Eliot Coleman

-Career timeline
+Career

-He graduated from Williams College in 1961.
-In 1968, Coleman and his first wife, Sue Coleman, moved to a farm in Maine, situated on land purchased from Helen and Scott Nearing, as part of the back-to-the-land movement.
+Coleman graduated from Williams College in 1961.
+In 1968, he and his first wife, Sue Coleman, moved to a farm in Maine, situated on land purchased from Helen and Scott Nearing, as part of the back-to-the-land movement.
 Their first child, Melissa Coleman, was born there the next year.
 Coleman taught himself how to farm organically in the harsh Maine climate, and developed many of the cold-weather growing techniques for which he is known.
 As did the Nearings, the Colemans developed their farm into a learning center for people interested in natural and sustainable agricultural practices.

 In 1974, Coleman began periodically visiting farms in Europe to study techniques that might be adapted to the Northeastern United States.
 He has since made many such investigative tours.
 The market gardening farms of the Netherlands, France, and Germany have provided much inspiration.

-During these years (early to mid-1970s), Coleman experienced hyperthyroidism.
-He was reluctant to take the advice that removal or destruction of thyroid tissue (thyroidectomy or radioiodine therapy) was necessary, as he felt convinced that dietary choices should be able to help.
-To his doctors' surprise, the problem subsided without surgery or radioiodine.
-It is plausible that moving to the sea coast and eating many locally raised vegetables, especially those grown with ample seaweed compost, was related to the onset of hyperthyroidism in his case, as association between increased iodine intake and onset of hyperthyroidism is today well known, although not common.
-This would explain how Coleman could recover without surgery or radioiodine therapy, as although hyperthyroidism caused by Graves' disease or thyroid cancer would be very unlikely to respond to dietary therapy alone, hyperthyroidism caused by dietary intake can predictably revert with a change in diet.

-Coleman became a professionally published author beginning in 1989 with the first edition of The New Organic Grower.
-In 1995 the winter harvest aspect of his farming entered a new, more comprehensive phase, just as the second edition of the book was coming together.
+The first edition of Coleman's The New Organic Grower was published in 1989.
+In 1995, the winter harvest aspect of his farming entered a new, more comprehensive phase, just as the second edition of the book was coming together.
 In the decades since, the winter harvest has inspired the creation of The Winter Harvest Handbook and has become one of his favorite areas of applied research.

-Jean-Martin Fortier, another market gardener and published author on the topic, cites Coleman's first book as one of his formative influences.